The Catalan legislature

 From conflict to debate

-Albert Cuesta, a journalist specializing in new technologies, told this newspaper that he doesn't know exactly what the problem is with the data migration process, but he is aware that the Centre for Telecommunications and Information Technologies, which is responsible for fixing these issues, has stated that the Catalan government is changing all its websites, which implies file changes.
-"It's plausible that this is due to an import error, without any intention of hiding it," he concluded.
-He added that the suspicion of concealment is dispelled since the information is available in another database.
-"Another issue is why we need two databases," he stated, "with the risk that they won't be synchronized."
-He also pointed out that the string of subsidies now being criticized has a long history.
+Albert Cuesta, a journalist specializing in new technologies and a contributor to ARA, reminds this newspaper that he is aware the Center for Telecommunications and Information Technologies, which is responsible for fixing these issues, has stated that the Generalitat (Catalan government) is updating all its websites, which entails file changes.
+"It's plausible that the system crashed due to an import error," he adds.
+Following the analyses by Martínez Adsuar and Poblador, Cuesta says he agrees that data was removed if it contained "sensitive personal information," but with a caveat: "It's unacceptable to give us a generic excuse ('migration error') to hide the fact that the initial corpus was flawed," he maintains.
+"Another issue is why we have to maintain two databases," he tells this newspaper, "with the risk that they won't be synchronized."
+He also points out that the string of subsidies now being criticized has a long history.